Before you can start learning Django, you must install some software on your computer. Fortunately, this is a simple three-step process:

 \Lib folder, you will see

-venv has created a complete Python installation for you, separate from your other software, so you can work on your project without affecting any of the other software on your system.
+venv has created a complete Python installation for you, separate from your other software, so you can work on your project without affecting other software on your system.

 This will run the activate script inside your virtual environment’s